mackenzieg/mackenzieg.github.io/README.md

 1. Modify the environmental variables and git remote url in [`.github/workflows/github-pages.yml`](.github/workflows/github-pages.yml).
 2. Modify `homepage` in `package.json` to point to where you plan to host your site.
 If you do not plan on using a custom domain name, it should look like `https://[your-gh-username].github.io/[repository-name - default:personal-site]/`
 3. If you plan on using a custom domain, modify `public/CNAME`.
 If you don't, delete `public/CNAME`.
+4. NOTE, on MAC you need to this this before a "deploysoftwareupdate --install-rosetta"

 Make a commit to `main` and push your changes.
 That's it.